Typescript String - Complete tutorials with examples

 You can check another post on Fix for Object is possibly null

-The string contains a group of characters saved under the String object variable name.
-You need to know basic operations on String, How it works?
+A string contains a group of characters saved under the variable name of the String object.
+Understanding basic operations on strings is essential.

-In this tutorial, we will walk through the different methods and examples.
+In this tutorial, we will explore various methods and examples.

 var variable_name = new string("CloudHadoop");

-there are many ways we can create a string object in typescript
+There are multiple ways to create a string object in TypeScript:

 var cloudVariableName = new string("CloudHadoop");